 Northwest only offers one LLC formation package, and it costs $225 (plus state fee).
 For that price, they’ll file your formation documents for you.
 They also throw in a year of free registered agent service, which costs $125 after the first year (there is no obligation to renew once the free year is up).
 Finally, Northwest also provides a sample operating agreement and membership certificates.

 - Starter: The first package from Incorporate.com rings in at $99.
 Unfortunately, though, that price only gets you the bare minimum: they’ll file your formation documents for you and give you online access to those documents.

 - The Essentials: Incorporate.com’s next package is a bit confusing.
 On the surface, it seems to include registered agent service and annual report services for a total price of $249.
 But that’s actually the base price of the package, not those services.
-You have to buy those services to truly use the package features, so the real price is $634.
-That price gets you the following: an EIN, a business kit and seal, access to their compliance dashboard, and annual report service.
+You have to buy those services separately to truly use the package features, so the real price is $634.
+That price gets you the following: an EIN, a business kit and seal, access to their compliance dashboard, one year of registered agent, and one year of annual report service.

-- The Works: The top Incorporate.com package is like the Essentials: you have to purchase both extra services to make it worth the trouble.
+- The Works: The top Incorporate.com package is like the Essentials: you have to purchase both extra services to access all of the advertised features.
 That drives the sticker price up from $349 to $734 in total.
 For that extra fee, you’ll get a custom operating agreement and a business license research program.

 To be honest, we find the pricing model of Incorporate.com confusing.
 And to make matters worse, their prices are hefty.

-In contrast, Northwest has great packages with equally great pricing.
+In contrast, Northwest has higher prices than many competitors, but we feel that they actually provide sufficient value to warrant those price points.
 We also appreciate the fact that they throw in a free year of registered agent service.
 You can only get that by paying extra with Incorporate.com.
 That’s why we give the pricing win to Northwest.

 How easy it is to use the service